aymatveeva/open_data_battle_selection/correlation/README.md

-Finding the part of the world less correlating with the others:
+Finding the part of the world less correlated with the others:
  * task dataset — **covid-19cases.csv**
  * solution dataset — **covid-19cases_matveeva-a.ipynb**